Events

 Organized by the National Society of the Colonial Dames of America in the State of Georgia, a 501C3 charitable organization, this event supports the ongoing preservation of two of the City’s prominent historic houses, the Andrew Low House Museum and The Green-Meldrim House.

-Andrew Low House Museum Reception & Special Tours
+Andrew Low House Museum Tours and the Green-Meldrim House Tours March 6-8

 Green-Meldrim House